bcdtv/EC504-Project/README.md

 classes: CapitalizedCamelCase
 variables: underscore_case
 methods: underscore_case
 _reasoning:_ The C++ standard library uses underscore case so we should as well in order to give the code a consistent look.
-However, our custom classes are special so those breaking C++ convention make them easier to spot.
+However, our custom classes are special, so those breaking C++ convention make them easier to spot.

 **Curly Braces**
 ```c++